 4. Mooring licenses are personal to the Licensee.
-Should the Licensee wish to transfer the site licence, they are to inform the Conservancy.
+Should the Licensee wish to transfer the site licence, or offer the licence and mooring equipment for sale - prior to doing so they should seek agreement of the Conservancy Moorings Officer.
 All transfers are subject to Conservancy approval.
 The Conservancy reserve the right not to grant the transfer.